ChristianSteger/HORAYZON/README.md

 ## Examples: Shadow map and shortwave correction factor

 The module **shadow** allows to compute shadow maps and correction factors for downwelling direct shortwave radiation for arbitrary terrains and sun positions.
 A class **shadow.Terrain** can be created and initialised for this purpose, which can then be used for varying sun positions.
 The output of the method **Terrain.shadow()** is encoded as follows: 0: illuminated, 1: self-shaded, 2: terrain-shaded, 3: not considered (respectively masked).
 The correction factors for downwelling direct shortwave radiation is computed with the method **Terrain.sw_dir_cor()** according to Müller and Scherer (2005).
 This factor can be applied to radiation output from a regional climate or general circulation model, in which radiation is only simulated along the vertical dimension and all grid cells are assumed to have a horizontal surface.
 The correction factor accounts for all terrain-induced modifications in radiation, like self/terrain-shading, changes in angles between the sun and the surface's normal vector and the geometric surface enlargement of grid cells due to sloping surfaces.
-According to Equation (2) in Müller and Scherer (2005), the correction factor $f_{cor}$ is computed as:
+According to Equation (2) in Müller and Scherer (2005), the correction factor $f_{cor}$ is computed as

 $f_{cor} = \left( \dfrac{1.0}{\vec{h} \times \vec{s}} \right) \left( \dfrac{1.0}{\vec{h} \times \vec{t}} \right) \ {mask}_{shadow} \ \left( \vec{t} \times \vec{s} \right)$